 You publish your Dynamic Media assets by selecting the assets you have already uploaded and tapping Publish or Quick Publish.
 After your Dynamic Media assets are published, they are available to you for including in a web page by way of a URL or by embedding the code on the page.

 Or, you can selectively publish assets to either Dynamic Media or Adobe Experience Manager, mutually exclusive of each other, using Selective Publish at the folder level.
-See Working with Selective Publish in Dynamic Media.
+See Work with Selective Publish in Dynamic Media.

 In the Card View, a small globe icon appears directly below an asset’s name and to the left of the date and time to indicate that it is published.
 In the List View, a Published column indicates which assets are published or which are not.

 If an asset is already published, use Experience Manager to move the asset to another folder, and republish from its new location.
 The original published asset location is still available, along with the newly republished asset.
 The original published asset, however, is “lost” to Experience Manager and cannot be unpublished.
 Therefore, as a best practice, unpublish assets first before you move them to a different folder.

 If you intend to publish video assets immediately after encoding them, make sure that encoding is done.
 While videos are being encoded, the system lets you know that a video processing workflow is in progress.
 When video encoding is done, you can preview the video renditions.
 At that point, it is safe for you to publish the videos without incurring any publishing errors.

 See also Link URLs to your Web Application.